 Split the cash

 The money can be split between the two types of Junior ISA, or you can put up to the maximum in just one if you prefer.
-For example, you might decide to deposit the full £3,720 in cash.
-Or, you might choose to save £2,000 in a cash account and £1,720 in shares.
-It’s entirely up to you, as long as you don’t exceed the total allowance in any one year.
+For example, you might decide to deposit the full £4,000 in cash.
+Or, you might choose to save £2,000 in a cash account and £2,000 in shares.
+It’s entirely up to you, as long as you don’t exceed the total £4,000 allowance this tax year.

 If the child is under 16 the parent or legal guardian - known as the registered contact - must open and manage the Junior ISA.
-However, it’s important to remember that the money belongs to the child and they can spend it how they wish when they reach 18.
+However, it’s important to remember that the money belongs to the child and they can manage their account themselves if they want to from the age of 16, and spend the money how they wish when they reach 18.

 Switching Junior ISAs